zeroc-ice/ice/java/BuildInstructions.md

 ### Java Version

-Ice for Java requires J2SE 1.7.0 or later.
+Ice for Java requires J2SE 1.8 or later.

+Make sure that the `javac` and `java` commands are present in your PATH.

-The Metrics Graph feature of the graphical IceGrid administrative tool requires J2SE 7u6 or later with JavaFX support.
+The Metrics Graph feature of the IceGrid GUI tool requires JavaFX support.
 This feature will not be available if you build the source with a JVM that lacks support for JavaFX.
-Alternatively, building the source using J2SE 7u6 or later with JavaFX produces a JAR file that can be used in JVMs with or without JavaFX support, as the Metrics Graph feature is enabled dynamically.
+Alternatively, building the source in an environment with JavaFX produces an IceGrid GUI JAR file that can be used in JVMs with or without JavaFX support, as the Metrics Graph feature is enabled dynamically.

-Make sure that the `javac` and `java` commands are present in your PATH.

 ### Gradle